scarsam/obserdo/README.md

 If I had more time, I would add:

-- 🧪 Comprehensive test suite (unit, integration, e2e)
+- 🧪 Comprehensive test suite with Vitest (unit), Playwright (e2e), and API tests
+- 🔄 CI/CD pipeline with GitHub Actions (lint, test, build, deploy)
+- 🗄️ Database migrations with Drizzle Kit and version control
+- 🔒 Row Level Security (RLS) for multi-tenant data isolation
-- 📊 Application monitoring with Sentry
+- 📊 Application monitoring with OpenTelemetry and Grafana
-- 📈 User analytics with Mixpanel
+- 🔍 Structured logging with Pino and log aggregation
-- 🔐 Enhanced authentication (email/social login)
+- 🔐 Enhanced authentication with OAuth2 and JWT refresh tokens
-- 📱 Progressive Web App (PWA) support
+- 🛡️ Rate limiting and security headers with Hono middleware
+- 📈 Performance monitoring with Lighthouse CI
-- 🎨 Dark mode support
+- 🎨 Dark mode and theme customization

 ## Getting Started